IgesAI/Printingportal/README.md

 ### For Admins (Managing Requests)

-1. Visit `/admin` for the admin dashboard
+1. Visit `/dashboard` for the admin dashboard
-2. View all requests with filtering options
+2. **View-only access**: Anyone can view requests, search, filter, and export data
+3. **Edit access**: Click "Login to Edit" button and enter the admin password to make changes
-3. Update request statuses and add notes
+4. Update request statuses and add notes (requires authentication)
+5. Delete requests (requires authentication)
-4. Changes trigger email notifications to requesters
+6. Changes trigger email notifications to requesters

+**Note**: The dashboard uses a simple password-based authentication system.
+Set the `ADMIN_PASSWORD` environment variable to secure your admin access.
+The default password is `admin123` - **change this in production!**

 ## API Endpoints